emile22/draft-stephan-ai-agent-6g/draft-stephan-ai-agent-6g.md

 This document should not affect the security of the Internet.

-## IANA Considerations

-This memo includes no request to IANA.

-## Security Considerations

-This document should not affect the security of the Internet.

 ## References
 - [TR22.870] 3GPP TR 22.870: Study on 6G Use Cases and Service Requirements; Stage 1 (Release 20).
 [Online](https://www.3gpp.org/ftp/Specs/archive/22_series/22.870)
 - [M.2160] Recommendation ITU-R M.2160-0: Framework and overall objectives of the future development of IMT for 2030 and beyond.
 [Online](https://www.itu.int/dms_pubrec/itu-r/rec/m/R-REC-M.2160-0-202311-I!!PDF-E.pdf)

 --- back